botter-live/botter.live-IOS/Readme.md

 ## The Botter Messenger
 The [Botter Messenger](https://botter.ai/) enables you to use it like a Messenger in your app, have conversations with your customers, send rich outbound messages, and track events.
-The Botter SDK is the home for the conversations your customers have with you, and the place where they can self-serve for support or to learn more about your product.
+The Botter SDK is the home for the conversations your customers have with you, and the place where they can self-serve for support or to learn more about your product.botter.live-IOS
 You can open Botter from a persistent button that sits over your app’s UI, From there, your customer can  start a conversation, replies in both directions happen in real time.